bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 ]
 === Theoretical Guarantees <chap:encoding_intentionality:guarantees>

-The mathematical properties of the generalized mean provide FPL with several strong theoretical guarantees.
+The mathematical properties of the generalized mean provide #abbrv.FPL with several strong theoretical guarantees.
 These ensure that specifications behave in a predictable and interpretable manner.

 ==== Semantic Preservation <def:semantic_preservation>